harmtemolder/koreader-calibre-plugin/README.md

 - My first attempt was actually to sync calibre with KOReader's read progress through the progress sync plugin and a [sync server](https://github.com/koreader/koreader-sync-server).
 Read [here](https://github.com/koreader/koreader/issues/6399#issuecomment-721826362) why that did not work.
 This plugin might actually make that possible now by allowing you to store KOReader's MD5 hash in calibre...
 - calibre allows you to auto-connect to a folder device on boot, which greatly speeds up your workflow when testing.
 You can find this under “Preferences” > “Tweaks”, search for `auto_connect_to_folder`.
 Point that to the `dummy_device` folder in this repository.
 (I have included royalty free EPUBs for your and my convenience.)
 - If you're testing and don't actually want to update any metadata, set `DRY_RUN` to `True` in `__init__.py`.
 - I work in PyCharm, which offers a remote debugging server.
-Follow [these steps](https://harmtemolder.com/calibre-development-in-pycharm/) to set that up.
 To enable that in this plugin, set `PYDEVD` to `True` in `__init__.py`.You might need to change `sys.path.append` in `action.py`.
-- The supported device drivers can be found in [the `supported_devices` list at line 366 in `action.py`](https://git.sr.ht/~harmtemolder/koreader-calibre-plugin/tree/main/item/action.py#L366).
+- The supported device drivers can be found in [the `supported_devices` list at line 387 in `action.py`](https://github.com/harmtemolder/koreader-calibre-plugin/blob/main/action.py#L387).
 Adding a new type here is the first step to adding support, but make sure all features are tested thoroughly before releasing a version with an added device

 ### Downloading dependencies